-The fourth annual Catrina Ball at the Firehouse Art Center (FAC) will be a party to die for … or at least an event to celebrate the lives of those who have already made the journey into the Great Beyond.
+The sixth annual Catrina Ball at the Dickens Opera House will be a party to die for … or at least an event to celebrate the lives of those who have already made the journey into the Great Beyond.

 The Ball commemorates Día de los Muertos, a widely observed holiday in Mexico and other Latin countries.
 It is a time when the living remember and honor departed relatives.
 But rather than doing so in a gloomy manner, as the name may suggest, The Day of the Dead is a time of festive celebration.

 “Sometimes, when people of other cultures hear for the first time about the celebration of the Day of the Dead, they mistakenly think it must be: gruesome, terrifying, scary, ugly and sad,” according to inside-mexico.com.
 “Nothing could be further from the truth.
 The Day of the Dead is a beautiful ritual in which Mexicans happily and lovingly remember their loved relatives that have died.

 The name, Catrina Ball, refers to the Calavera Catrina – a sort of female, skeletal version of the Grim Reaper.
 Her image was created by Mexican illustrator José Guadalupe Posada around 1910 and remains a central figure in Mexico’s cultural identity.